essdot/reams/README.md

 - Event: `componentDidUpdate` Arguments: `component, prev_props, prev_state`

 You can use `stream.on` to listen for these events, or you can pass your own event listeners directly to React, with the `_react_options` argument.
-For any event handlers you pass directly to React, the stream will not emit events. (e.g., if you pass a `componentDidUpdate` function to React, the stream will not emit `componentDidUpdate` events.)
+The events are emitted inside "lifecycle methods" passed to React, so for any lifecycle methods you pass directly to React, the stream will not emit events.

+(e.g., if you pass a `componentDidUpdate` method to React, the stream will not emit `componentDidUpdate` events.
+Read more about the lifecycle methods [here](http://facebook.github.io/react/docs/component-specs.html#lifecycle-methods).)

 ## Examples included in this repo